 Conversion rate - this is the percentage of visitors who have completed a desired action on one of your website pages and turned into a lead or customer.
 Measuring the conversion rate on your site will help you determine how successful you are at turning site visitors into juicy leads for your sales team.
 Why not measure your conversion rate against the UK’s average website conversion rate?

 Decision Stage - this is the final stage in the buyer's journey.
 Here, your prospects will be comparing different brands in order to make their final purchase.
 How will you convince prospects to choose your business over a competitor?
 Decision stage content would consist of things like free demos and price comparisons.

 HubSpot - the holy grail of marketing software, HubSpot is an inbound marketing, sales, and service software that helps your business grow.
-If you visit this blog often, you've probably heard us talk about HubSpot a lot - not just because we're a Platinum HubSpot partner - but because their software and inbound methodology produces results that really work for us and our clients.
+If you visit this blog often, you've probably heard us talk about HubSpot a lot - not just because we're a Diamond HubSpot partner - but because their software and inbound methodology produces results that really work for us and our clients.

 Inbound Flywheel - this is the new model on which HubSpot bases its inbound marketing methodology.
 You can read a thorough description of the inbound flywheel here but to give you an overview, this model puts customers at the centre of everything your business does.
 You can see an example of how Noisy Little Monkey uses the inbound flywheel model below.

 Inbound marketing - 'What is inbound marketing?!' we hear you cry!
 In a nutshell, inbound marketing is a term coined by HubSpot which describes the process of attracting high quality leads to your website by creating relevant and valuable content which, over time, transforms prospects into customers.
 You can get a much more thorough rundown of inbound marketing and how it works by watching this video here.